kwanglo/Intro2DL/old_project_proposal.md

 *This document is depreciated.
-New proposal is being prepared.*
+New proposal is being prepared.*<br>
 *Note: This document is still on-going!
 Last update --2020/03/30 18:30*

 # Project Objective